ysyk2021/living-with-mindful-resilience-how-to-bounce-back-from-life-s-challenges-with-strength-and-grace/src/chapter-3-2.md

-Chapter 3: Building Inner Strength: Tips for Developing a Resilient Mindset
+Tips for Developing a Resilient Mindset
 ===========================================================================

 Building inner strength is an essential component of cultivating mindful resilience.
 In this chapter, we will explore tips for developing a resilient mindset.